-Versatile, highly portable, and featuring a solid construction that makes this controller durable and nearly indestructible, read on to learn if this controller really has what it takes to play clubs, and large venues, and if it really can meet the needs of both the analog and digital DJ.
+Versatile, highly portable, and features a solid construction that makes the MXC8000 durable and nearly indestructible, read on to learn if this DJ controller really has what it takes to play clubs, and large venues, and if it really can meet the needs of both the analog and digital DJ.

 Overview and Features

-- A DJ controller complete with built-in screens for Serato DJ
+- A complete setup with built-in screens for Serato DJ

 - A standalone USB DJ controller that works with files that have been analyzed in the Engine software program, or with regular music files via a USB stick

-- A full standalone mixer with an impressive range of outputs, two mic inputs, and four channels.
+- A full standalone mixer with an impressive range of outputs, two mic inputs, and 4 channels.

-Because of its design, setting up the controller will ultimately depend on how you want to use it.
-If you want to use the Serato software, you’ll plug the controller into your laptop in order to launch the program.
+Because of its design, setting up the MCX8000 will ultimately depend on how you want to use it.
+If you want to use the Serato software, you’ll plug the MCX8000 into your laptop in order to launch the program.

-If you want to add external CDJs or turntables, you’ll plug these devices into the back of the controller.
+If you want to add external CDJs or turntables, you’ll plug these devices into the back of the unit.

 If you want to use USB drives for just one or even both of the USB slots, then you’ll plug in a USB stick with music that’s been analyzed in Engine.

-To use the controller with the included DJing software, you’ll need to hook it up to your laptop in order to launch the program.
-For external devices including turntables and CDJs, you’ll need to hook these devices up to the back of the controller.
+To use the MCX8000 with the included DJing software, you’ll need to hook it up to your laptop in order to launch the program.
+For external devices including turntables and CDJs, you’ll need to hook these devices up to the back of the unit.

 The versatile design means there really are no limits in terms of how you DJ and what you want to do in a set.

-The controller has a solid build that consists mostly of metal, so it can easily withstand heavy use and transportation.
+The Denon MCX8000 has a solid build that consists mostly of metal, so it can easily withstand heavy use and transportation.
 But despite the fact that it’s made out of metal it doesn’t have too much heft to it, which is definitely a plus for the mobile DJ.

 The controller’s symmetrical layout consists of buttons made out of hard plastic, rubber pads, and rubberized knobs.
-The high-quality materials used really showcase the controller’s true quality.
+The high-quality materials used really showcase the MCX8000’s true quality.